ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 the information that could be added.
 Any addition MUST NOT include information that uniquely and permanently identifies the Client, including any pseudonymous identifier.
-Information added by the relay - beyond what is already revealed through encapsulated requests from Clients - can reduce the size of the anonymity set of Clients at a gateway.
+Information added by the relay - beyond what is already revealed through Encapsulated Requests from Clients - can reduce the size of the anonymity set of Clients at a gateway.

 A Client does not need to be aware of the exact value added for each request,